Joan Crawford has five minutes of Man from UNCLE fame…

 So onto Italy where one daughter is found trapped naked in an attic (with a mere cushion covering her).
 Solo gallantly handing over his jacket (after some prompting).
 She was locked there by her Italian Count husband (Telly Savalas).

-The plot was kinda reminiscent of a Dick Emery film, OOH…You Are Awful (1972), but with the formula collected via photographs and not by checking out the deceased man’s girlfriends bottoms (which added together make a crucial bank account number).
+The plot was kinda reminiscent of a Dick Emery film, Ooh…You Are Awful (1972), but with the formula collected via photographs and not like the Emery comedy film by checking out the deceased man’s girlfriends bottoms (which added together make a crucial bank account number).

 However he was a cunning adversary, but did seems a wee bit inept always appearing just too late on the scene.
 Also, it was absurd that he escaped this plane by parachute.
 As Darlin Husband pointed out it would have made more sense for him to keep the plane and push out those agents.

 The henchmen’s roles in matching attire had Darlin Husband noting with amusement that their themed attire changing with each of their scenes.
-Their roles non speaking made it more amusing with their roles humour derived from their slapstick comedy.
-With these scenes reminiscent of the Adam West Batman series.
+Their roles non-speaking made it more amusing with their roles humour derived from their slapstick comedy.
+These scenes are reminiscent of the Adam West Batman series.

 Vaughn did surprisingly not get a romantic interest with any of the sisters in this film (I’m sure James Bond would have bedded them all) which was a wee bit of a surprise.
 Especially after reading the plot and its premise of this film.
 This was made up for in another film in this series, The Spy with My Face (1965) which boasted two Robert Vaughns playing a bad guy from T.H.R.U.S.H. and Solo from U.N.C.L.E.